tizriverwind/MediMemo/README.md

 All data in this project is fictitious and for educational and demonstration purposes only.
 It does not represent real healthcare records or individuals.
 Please use responsibly and ethically.

+## Notes

+Please refresh page to see added new appointments and updates on appointment cards on schedualing appointments page

 ## Functionalities

 - Landing Page: